Skip to main content

 The "I tried melatonin and it knocked me out" and "I take 5 mg and feel nothing" experiences aren’t about the supplement; they’re about receptor wiring.
 Which MTNR variant you carry decides whether to start at 0.3 mg, what timing maximizes effect, and whether the pill is even the right intervention to reach for.

 Melatonin Supplement Response is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the sleep optimization and circadian health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the sleep optimization and circadian health spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →